How to Teach a Dog to Stay

 Rule 3

 Choose your rewards carefully.
-Challenging distractions require powerful rewards until the dog has mastered the right response to your cue in those situations.
-Do not attempt to train with praise alone, studies have shown this is not an effective long term way to change a dog’s behavior.
+Challenging distractions require powerful rewards until your dog has mastered the right response to your cue in those situations.
+Do not attempt to train with praise alone.

 Rule 4